-Liverpool Street station is London’s busiest, with up to 135 million people using the station annually in recent years.
+Liverpool Street station is Great Britain’s busiest, with up to 135 million people using the station annually in recent years.
 Passengers already experience overcrowding, poor accessibility, and limited connectivity.
-As passenger numbers continue to increase, these conditions are expected to worsen.
+Passenger numbers have recovered since the pandemic, already exceeding the 2019 numbers by 16% and are expected to continue to increase, causing these conditions to worsen.

 An increase from 1 to 7 lifts (all fully accessible) providing step-free access to the Central and Circle, Hammersmith & City and Metropolitan lines.